Nuisance Function Tuning and Sample Splitting for Optimally Estimating a Doubly Robust Functional: Main results

 \begin{theorem} Suppose that single sample splitting is performed.
 Under the assumptions given in Section \ref{sec: motivation}, the following statements hold: \begin{enumerate} \item The estimator $\hat{\psi}_{k_1, k_2}^{\mathrm{INT}}$ satisfies

 \item The estimator $\hat{\psi}_{k_1, k_2}^{\mathrm{MC}}$ satisfies

 \item The estimator $\hat{\psi}^{\mathrm{IF}}_{k_1, k_2}$ satisfies

-\end{enumerate} \end{theorem} The proof is given in Appendix \ref{sec: proof known f single}.
-We express the bias of these estimators in terms of the bias in the double sample splitting case plus a remainder term, referred to as \emph{nonlinearity bias} by Newey and Robins \cite{newey2018cross} in a similar context.
-We show that the nonlinearity bias is of order $\frac{k_{\mathrm{max}}}{n}$ by analyzing expectations of products of kernel functions.
+\end{enumerate} \end{theorem} The proof is given in Appendix D. We express the bias of these estimators in terms of the bias in the double sample splitting case plus a remainder term which we refer to as nonlinearity bias.
+We show that the nonlinearity bias is of order $\frac{k_{\mathrm{min}}}{n}$ by analyzing expectations of products of kernel functions.
 The variance bounds are derived in a similar manner as those in the double sample splitting case.
 The key difference in the variance bounds here is the existence of expectations of higher-order products of kernels, which contributes the additional $O(\frac{k_{\mathrm{min}}^2}{n^2})$ and $O( \frac{k_{\mathrm{min}}^2 k_{\mathrm{max}}}{n^4})$ terms.

 Next, we describe the optimal resolution choices for each of the estimators and whether such resolution choices yield minimax rate optimality for estimating $\psi(\bbP)$. \begin{cor} If $\frac{\alpha + \beta}{2} \geq \frac{d}{2}$, then \begin{enumerate} \item $\hat{\psi}^{\mathrm{INT}}_{k_1, k_2}$ is minimax rate optimal when choosing $n^{\frac{d}{2\alpha + 2\beta}} \lesssim k_{\mathrm{min}} \lesssim \sqrt{n}$. \item $\hat{\psi}^{\mathrm{MC}}_{k_1, k_2}$ is minimax rate optimal when choosing $n^{\frac{d}{2\alpha + 2\beta}} \lesssim k_{\mathrm{min}} \lesssim \sqrt{n}$ and $k_{\mathrm{max}} \lesssim n$. \item $\hat{\psi}^{\mathrm{IF}}_{k_1, k_2}$ is minimax rate optimal when choosing $k_{\mathrm{min}} \lesssim \sqrt{n}$ and $n^{\frac{d}{2\alpha + 2\beta}} \lesssim k_{\mathrm{max}} \lesssim n$. \end{enumerate} If $\frac{\alpha + \beta}{2} < \frac{d}{2}$, then \begin{enumerate} \item $\hat{\psi}^{\mathrm{INT}}_{k_1, k_2}$ cannot be minimax rate optimal for any choice of $k_1, k_2$.
 The best rate of estimation of $\psi(\bbP)$ for $\hat{\psi}^{\mathrm{INT}}_{k_1, k_2}$ is $n^{-\frac{2\alpha + 2\beta}{\alpha + \beta + d}}$ which occurs when choosing $k_{\mathrm{min}} \asymp n^{\frac{d}{\alpha + \beta + d}} $. \item $\hat{\psi}^{\mathrm{MC}}_{k_1, k_2}$ cannot be minimax rate optimal for any choice of $k_1, k_2$.
 As with $\hat{\psi}^{\mathrm{INT}}_{k_1, k_2}$, the best rate of estimation of $\psi(\bbP)$ for $\hat{\psi}^{\mathrm{MC}}_{k_1, k_2}$ is $n^{-\frac{2\alpha + 2\beta}{\alpha + \beta + d}}$ which occurs when choosing $k_{\mathrm{min}} \asymp n^{\frac{d}{\alpha + \beta + d}} $ and $k_{\mathrm{max}} \lesssim n^{\frac{2d}{\alpha + \beta + d}} $. \item $\hat{\psi}^{\mathrm{IF}}_{k_1, k_2}$ is minimax rate optimal when choosing $k_{\mathrm{min}} \lesssim \sqrt{n}$ and $n^{\frac{d}{2\alpha + 2\beta}} \lesssim k_{\mathrm{max}} \lesssim n$ when $\frac{d}{4} < \frac{\alpha + \beta}{2} < \frac{d}{2}$ and $k_{\mathrm{min}} \lesssim n^{\frac{d}{2\alpha + 2\beta + d}}$ and $k_{\mathrm{max}} \asymp n^{\frac{2d}{2\alpha + 2\beta + d}}$ when $\frac{\alpha + \beta}{2} < \frac{d}{4}$. \end{enumerate} \end{cor}